 - Proof of Identity: Passport or national ID of the business owners.

-- Business Plan: A detailed document that includes your financial estimates, market analysis, and business goals.
+- Business Plan: A business plan is a detailed document that includes your financial estimates, market analysis, and business goals.

 - Articles of Association: Defines the firm’s structure and governance.